 In The Killing of a Sacred Deer (2017), the weird world is…a social circle?
 The few people we see outside of the family and their friends seem relatively regular (for Lanthimos).
 Interestingly, this time we don’t start out with any specific rules that define things, however, Barry Keoghan’s character begins to impose rules of sorts on the family as the story progresses.
 Why and how any of them have gotten themselves into this weird world is perfectly unclear though and honestly I think that makes this one more excitingly surreal than any of the other Yorgos Lanthimoses on this list, and perhaps relatedly, it’s my favorite of the Big Yorgos ones I’ve seen (where he is both writer and director).

 In The Favourite (2018, and written by Deborah Davis and Tony McNamara this time), the weird world is lighter than the others, and is the British aristocracy.
 This is fun.
 We meet a few people outside the noble class and again, they’re weird (no one in a Lanthimos is not!), but they’re weird in a way distinct from the way the court is.
-This is because, and again this is so fun: because courts have rules!
-This is the Yorgos Weird World applied to an existing weird world structure in our own reality, and it goes really well and I think that’s a big part of why everyone liked this one so much.
+This is because, and again, this is so fun: because courts have rules!
+This is the Yorgos Weird World applied to an existing weird world structure in our own reality, and it goes really well and I think that’s a big part of why we all liked this one so damn much.
 The Favourite was a bit different than his others, in several fundamental ways, but it was a really fine marriage and that was certainly part of what I found so keenly enjoyable about it.

 Anyhow, Dogtooth.
 The strictest of the lot, yes I’d say even more than the one where single people are turned into animals.
 And the most sadistic, yes I’d say even more than the one where a boy is terrorizing a family.
-And I think it’s all because of the parents’ ability to cross the boundaries of this Weird World.
+And I think it’s all because of the parents’ unique ability to cross the boundaries of this Weird World.
 Turns out that is the most disturbing concept Yorgos Lanthimos has presented me with yet.